Skip to content

 View the Intermediate Query Language design document for more details on the intermediate LLM query language.

-All five query types (search, traversal, aggregation, path_finding, neighbors) return a unified JSON response in the shape { query_type, nodes, edges, columns?, pagination? }.
+All four query types (traversal, aggregation, path_finding, neighbors) return a unified JSON response in the shape { format_version, query_type, nodes, edges, columns?, group_columns?, rows?, pagination? }.
 Deduplicated entity objects and instance-level edges replace the previous flat tabular rows, giving callers a single contract for rendering graphs, tables, or analytics views.
-Aggregation queries include a columns array describing each computed value.
+Aggregation queries include a columns array describing each computed value, group_columns describing grouping keys, and tabular rows carrying group values plus metric values.
 When the query includes a cursor, the response includes a pagination object with has_more and total_rows.

-A GraphFormatter in the Rust query pipeline will handle the transformation from raw QueryResult rows into the unified payload.
+A GraphFormatter in the Rust query pipeline handles the transformation from raw QueryResult rows into the unified payload.
 A JSON Schema defines the response contract shared between server and frontend.

 The web server will expose endpoints for GitLab Rails to consume.
 This will power the following features: